Richard Rohr

+Rohr's notable works include The Universal Christ, Falling Upward, and Everything Belongs.
+His spirituality is rooted in Christian mysticism and the perennial tradition.

 Life and ministry

 Rohr was born in Kansas in 1943.
+He entered the Franciscans in 1961 and was ordained to the priesthood in 1970.
 He received his Master of Theology degree in 1970 from the University of Dayton.
-He entered the Franciscans in 1961 and was ordained to the priesthood in 1970.
 Rohr founded the New Jerusalem Community in Cincinnati, Ohio, in 1971 and the Center for Action and Contemplation (CAC) in Albuquerque, New Mexico, in 1986, where he serves as founding director and academic dean of the Living School for Action and Contemplation.
 The curriculum of Rohr's school is founded on seven themes developed by Rohr and explored in his book Yes, And....
+Core faculty members include James Finley, Brian McLaren, Barbara Holmes and Cynthia Bourgeault.